 - Russia’s invasion of Ukraine marks the end of Europe’s 30-year post-Cold War peace dividend.

-- We anticipate higher defense spending, particularly by European countries following on from Germany’s early lead.
-There is likely to be greater defense cooperation between allies which supports America’s leading defense industry.
+- We anticipate higher defence spending, particularly by European countries following on from Germany’s early lead.
+There will be greater defence cooperation between allies which supports America’s leading defence industry.

 - As Russia and China look more likely to form an ever-closer alliance distanced from the West, it may become challenging to coordinate global climate efforts with these two crucial countries.

 - We believe the global middle-class consumer base is likely to grow at a much smaller rate from here, presenting a weaker growth backdrop for global consumer-facing multinationals.